The Best of Jean-Claude Van Damme

 5. Wake of Death (2004)

-One of Van Damme’s grittiest, toughest and darkest projects which is exactly what I love about it.
-He plays an ex-mob enforcer who takes on the Triads when his wife becomes collateral damage and dies during a kidnapping.
+In one of his grittiest, toughest and darkest projects, JCVD plays an ex-mob enforcer who takes on the Triads when his wife becomes collateral damage during a kidnapping.
 More of an action drama than wall-to-wall action piece, the film is extremely sombre, moody and portrays one of JC’s most tortured characters to date.
-The action is nasty and realistic, with the story unfolding like a graphic novel utilising rich imagery, violence, music, emotion and very little dialogue.
+The action is nasty and realistic, with the story unfolding like a graphic novel utilising rich imagery, violence, music, emotion and sparse dialogue.
 It was also great to see Hong Kong star Simon Yam playing the ruthless Triad boss.

 “San Quan!
 I’m coming for you!”